awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/model-create-project.md

 We recommend that you use a project for a single use case, such as detecting anomalies in a single type of machine part\.

 **Note**
 You can use AWS CloudFormation to provision and configure Amazon Lookout for Vision projects\.
-For more information, see [Creating Amazon Lookout for Vision projects with AWS CloudFormation](creating-projects-with-cloudformation.md)\.
+For more information, see [Creating Amazon Lookout for Vision resources with AWS CloudFormation](creating-projects-with-cloudformation.md)\.

 To view your projects, see [Viewing your projects](view-projects.md) or open the [Using the Amazon Lookout for Vision dashboard](dashboard.md)\.
 To delete a model, see [Deleting a model](delete-model.md)\.